amandogra/amandogra.github.io/README.md

 # A man’s code
 This is a learning experiene which I am going through.
-In this blog, I would like to share/record the my learning journey here.
+In this blog, I would like to share/record the my learning journey.
-You could visit this blog at [http://amandogra.github.io/](http://amandogra.gitbub.com)
+You could visit this blog at [http://amandogra.github.io/](http://amandogra.github.com)

 This blog is based on the pixyll theme created by John Otander which could be found at [pixyll.com](http://www.pixyll.com)